top of page

 Tristan Thomas - Managing Director of MeND Sourcing Solutions

 Supports the DLA by sourcing, packaging, and delivering critical parts to the WARFIGHTER.
-Through specialized software and service solutions, his team bridges the gap between DoD buyers and U.S. suppliers, strengthening the Defense Industrial Base.
+Through specialized software and service solutions, his team bridges the gap between DoW buyers and U.S. suppliers, strengthening the Defense Industrial Base.

 • Youtube